Dean Koski- Camp Founder & Director - Lehigh University Ingrassia Family Men's Head Soccer Coach

 Ryan Hess has been an integral part of LSA since coming to the Lehigh Valley almost 15 years ago.
 Hess has used his connections to bring in some of the best club, high school, and collegiate players to staff each camp.
 His commitment to the growth of the game has helped grow LSA since his arrival.

-Hess enters his 13th season on the Lehigh men’s soccer coaching staff and eighth season as Associate Head Coach in 2023.
+Hess enters his 14th season on the Lehigh men’s soccer coaching staff and ninth season as Associate Head Coach in 2024.

 Hess helped guide the 2019 Mountain Hawks to their third Patriot League Championship in program history and the team's fifth NCAA Tournament appearance.
 In addition, Hess assisted Lehigh to just its second-ever regular season crown and No. 1 overall seed in the tournament.
 The Mountain Hawks closed out the 2019 campaign with a 13-5-3 overall record, an unbeaten 6-0-3 record in the Patriot League and an undefeated home record of 7-0-3 at the Ulrich Sports Complex.